Aero L-159 ALCA: Potential operators

 On 11 May 2023, Czech President Petr Pavel, in a radio interview, offered the L-159 to Ukraine.
 Subject to a decision by the Czech government, President Pavel said “It is worth considering whether we could provide Ukraine with our L-159 aircraft.
 As direct combat support aircraft, (the planes) could also help Ukraine significantly in the counteroffensive”.
 They also carry an array of western weapons such as: “AIM-9 Sidewinder missiles, AIM-120 AMRAAM, AGM-65 Maverick, and GBU-12 Paveway II and GBU-16 Paveway II laser-guided bombs.”
 They also are a Czech aircraft, approval from other countries is not required.
 It is also an upgrade from the Aero L-39 Albatros that the Ukraine Air Force uses.

+On 16 January 2026, Czech president Petr Pavel has pledged to provide Ukraine with “medium combat planes which are highly effective in fighting drones”—this likely refers to the L-159 light fighter jet.